Cyclenerd/ethereum_nvidia_miner/README.md

 #### Update Claymore's Dual Ethereum Miner

-Download the [latest version](https://bitcointalk.org/index.php?topic=1433925.0) for Linux and copy it to your USB flash driver.
+Download the [latest version](https://bitcointalk.org/index.php?topic=1433925.0) Claymore's Dual Ethereum miner for Linux and copy it to your USB flash driver.
 The copy can be done via SCP.

 On Windows, you can use [FileZilla](https://filezilla-project.org/) or [WinSCP](https://winscp.net/).